-Global Education: issues, opportunities, futures
+Global Education: issues, opportunities, futures (Module 25196)

 It begins by introducing key concepts used in international education policy and practice.
 It presents information and research around educational opportunities and inequalities worldwide and discusses their historical and sociological origins.
 As well as considering current concerns in education the module will identify future trends and challenges.
 It explores the role of professional educators in international contexts and the skills and knowledge required to work in these contexts.

 Dr Marion Bowl

 Lectures (20 hours), Seminars (20 hours), Guided independent study (160 hours)